How To Elope in Yosemite National Park

 Choosing Your Yosemite Elopement Photographer

 The only two things from your elopement that will last forever are your love and your photos.
 Investing in a quality Yosemite elopement photographer is one of the most important things you can do for your elopement.
-Here are the main things to keep in mind when looking for your photographer:
+Here’s what to look for:

-• Find a photographer that specializes in elopements and intimate weddings.
+• A photographer that specializes in elopements and intimate weddings.

-• Choose a photographer who you connect with.
-This person will be one of the few there on your special day so you want someone who understands the importance of such an intimate form of getting married.
+• A photographer you connect with – this person will be one of the few there on your special day so you want someone who understands the importance of such an intimate form of getting married.

-• Someone who is invested in accurately documenting the spirit of your day and will make sure to take photos that capture your unique personalities.
+• Someone who is invested in accurately documenting the spirit of your day in photos and will make sure to capture your unique personalities.

 How to Legally Get Married in Yosemite National Park

-Good news: You normally only need 2 legal documents for your Yosemite Elopement: a Yosemite wedding permit, and a California marriage license.
-Here’s a straightforward look at both:
+Good news: You only need 2 legal documents for your Yosemite Elopement: a wedding permit, and a marriage license.

 Yosemite NP Wedding Permit

-• The official name of the permit is a Special Use Permit, the cost is $150.
+• The cost of the Special Use Permit (Wedding Permit) is $150.

 • To get your permit you will download and mail in the application along with a check, then receive your permit in the mail, sign your permit, and mail it back again for final approval.
-That’s a lot of mailing, so make sure you take care of this as soon as possible in case of delays.
+That’s a lot of mailing, so make sure you do this as soon as possible.

 • You can apply for your permit up to a year in advance and no less than 21 days prior.